laravel/framework/readme.md

 - Fix attribute handling bug in validation messages like `required_if`, etc.
 - Include CSRF tokens by default in every non-GET form.
 - `updated_at` model timestamps are now automatically handled for ad-hoc queries.
+- Allow pattern filters to be specified with an HTTP verb constraint.

 ## Beta 4